Why Can’t I jump On The Google Train?

 Here are some of the things I feel Google needs to work on.

 - Google’s issue with privacy and personal data usage plague its foray into hardware products as users see them as Google’s prying eyes.
 Google needs to tackle the elephant in the room.
-FYI, Apple’s marcom team has used this to their advantage.
+In fact, Apple’s marcom team has used this to their advantage.

 - Google employs several brand portfolio architectures within the hardware division as opposed to settling on a stable convention.
 Remember, internal understanding does not always mirror external comprehension.
 The diagram provided above is cleaner than what I’ve seen through online sources.

-- Aesthetically, Google seems to have devoted limited resources to design elements.
-Having tons of information on how users use mobile devices or what they want from them isn’t all.
-Humans are visual beings.
+- Humans are visual beings.
+Aesthetically, Google seems to have devoted less resources to design elements.
+Having tons of information on how users use mobile devices or what they want from them needs to be complemented and represented by a distinguishable design.

 - The price tags are on par or within striking distance of competitors who are more entrenched, and quite simply, have more on offer.